Initial-State Dependence of Thermodynamic Dissipation for any Quantum Process: Several important cases

 For thermodynamic efficiency, the reset protocol must be designed around the expected initial state.
 But what if the initial state is unknown, or expectations are misaligned?
 Fig.~\ref{fig:Setup} illustrates the thermodynamic cost of misaligned expectations when the \texttt{RESET} operation is applied to two qubits that the protocol is not optimized for.
 This exposes the risk of divergent dissipation upon overspecialization---when the protocol operates on a state that is nearly orthogonal to the anticipated initial state $\q_0$.

 For energetic efficiency in multiple use cases---say in resetting unknown qubits of a quantum computer---it is advisable when constructing such protocols to hedge thermodynamic bets.
-Bringing $\q_0$ closer to the identity assures that no state is orthogonal to it.
+Bringing $\q_0$ closer to the fully mixed state (proportional to the identity) assures that no state is orthogonal to it.